rajsbhatia/SheetToSpotify/README.md

 ### Installation

-do this to install/clone repo
+SheetToSpotify runs on Python 2.7.
+To check which version of python you have on your machine, go to your terminal on MacOSX, command line on Linux, or a bash terminal on Windows and type

+`python2 --version`

+You can install Python 2.7 from a bash/linux command line using

+`sudo apt-get install python2.7`

 ## Deployment

 commands and input, format of sheet

+## Built With

+- [Google Sheets](https://developers.google.com/sheets/api/guides/concepts) - Used for taking info from Google Sheets/Forms
+- [Spotipy](https://spotipy.readthedocs.io/en/2.9.0/) - lightweight Python library for the Spotify Web API.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/rajsbhatia/SheetToSpotify/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/rajsbhatia/SheetToSpotify/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors